 We understand that you have rights over your Personal Data, and provide reasonable steps to allow you to access, correct, amend, delete, port, or limit the use of your Personal Data.
 This includes the right to withdraw, at any time, your consent for our collection and use.
 Additionally, you may have the right to make a complaint with the Data Protection Authority in your country.

-Merchants, Shoppers, and Partners are able to update many types of collected Personal Data directly within their accounts.
+Merchants, Shoppers, and Partners can update many types of collected Personal Data directly within their accounts.
 Please contact us if you are unable to access or otherwise change your Personal Data within your account, or if you are concerned about other data collected.

 Contact us directly regarding your Personal Data we have collected.
 We can only forward your request to our partners or processors.
 Any deletion or limitation on the use of your Personal Data may negatively affect your use of our Services, or theirs.